 · Represents the corporation professionally in community, state and national hospital associations to create a clear and positive understanding of the corporation’s programs

 · Market program to current and new customers

 Duties and responsibilities may be added, deleted and/or changed at the discretion of management.

 The physical demands here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-The employee is occasionally required to stand, walk, bend, squat, kneel, reach and lift and carry items weighing 10 pounds or less as well as to frequently sit and do simple grasping.
+The employee is occasionally required to stand, walk, twist, bend, squat, kneel and lift and carry items weighing 10 pounds or less as well as to frequently sit and to do simple grasping.
 The position requires manual deviation, repetition and dexterity and to occasionally drive.
-Visual requirements include computers and books exposure.

 EOE AA M/F/V/Disability

 Equal Opportunity Employer Description

 The contractor will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the contractor's legal duty to furnish information.
 41 CFR 60-1.35(c)